Stress fracture of the foot is a relatively common injury amongst runners, especially long-distance runners.

 One of my patients, Ms R, who is about 30 years old, has been a regular runner for some years, usually running about 2 to 3km once a week.
 Recently, she signed up and completed a 21km marathon, bearing with the pain and pushing on till the finish line.
-Thereafter, she started having a severe pain in her Right thigh, and it worsened in the days after the marathon.
-Eventually, she came to my clinic.
+Thereafter, she started having a severe pain in her right thigh, and it worsened in the days after the marathon.
+Eventually, she came to my orthopaedic clinic in Singapore.
 Suspecting a stress fracture, an MRI was performed which confirmed that she had a stress fracture of the lower half of her thigh bone.
-She was put on limited weight-bearing with crutches and her stress fracture healed after about 6 weeks.
+She was put on limited weight-bearing with crutches and her fracture healed after about 6 weeks.

 What is a stress fracture?
 Does it occur only in people with poor bone quality?

 A stress fracture is defined as a fracture that occurs due to repetitive impact on an otherwise normal bone.
 In most cases, there is nothing wrong with the bone quality.
 It often occurs in patients who suddenly increase the frequency, duration or intensity of their exercises without sufficient rest in between or incremental training.

 A stress-related injury can vary from a simple stress reaction, where the patient only has pain without any crack in the bone, to a stress fracture where an actual fracture line actually develops in the bone.
 In the foot, it frequently occurs in the metatarsal bone, usually the second or third metatarsal bone.
 Patients will experience pain when walking, and there is often swelling over the top of the foot.
 At times, bruising may be seen at the top or the bottom of the foot.
 For long-distance runners, it is also common to develop stress injuries and fractures in the shin bone.